TikhonJelvis/RL-book/book/chapter12/chapter12.md

 Now let's test this on transitions data sampled from the `RandomWalkMRP` example we had constructed in Chapter [-@sec:rl-prediction-chapter].
 As a reminder, this MRP consists of a random walk across states $\{0, 1, 2, \ldots, B\}$ with $0$ and $B$ as the terminal states (think of these as terminating barriers of a random walk) and the remaining states as the non-terminal states.
 From any non-terminal state $i$, we transition to state $i+1$ with probability $p$ and to state $i-1$ with probability $1-p$.
 The reward is 0 upon each transition, except if we transition from state $B-1$ to terminal state $B$ which results in a reward of 1.
 The code for `RandomWalkMRP` is in the file [rl/chapter10/random_walk_mrp.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/chapter10/random_walk_mrp.py).

-First we set up a `RandomWalkMRP` object with $B = 20, p = 0.55$ and calculate its true Value Function (so we can later compare against Incremental TD and LSTD methods).
+First, we set up a `RandomWalkMRP` object with $B = 20, p = 0.55$ and calculate its true Value Function (so we can later compare against Incremental TD and LSTD methods).

 ```python
 from rl.chapter10.random_walk_mrp import RandomWalkMRP